brianESte/puzzle-solver-extension/wordweaver/README.md

 ```

 ## Function
 It uses a list of all english 4 letter words, builds a graph/network from those words with connections between words that differ by only one letter.
-Dijkstra's algorithm is used to find a shortest path from the given starting word and target word, while ignoring / avoiding the words that were included in "all english 4 letter words" but are not accepted by the site.
-It works, but could possibly be faster, with a more intelligent algorithm...
+Dijkstra's algorithm is used to find a shortest path from the given starting word and target word, while ignoring / avoiding the words that were included in "all english 4 letter words" but are not accepted by the site. `data/excluded_words.txt` contains a list of words that are _not_ accepted by the site.
+That list is loaded, and those nodes are ignored during solving.
+These are only the words that are known to be invalid according to the site.
+There are likely others.
+The program / algorithm works, but could possibly be faster, with a more intelligent algorithm...?

 ## Utilities
 Utility programs / scripts are found in `util/`.